 Our plan for assessing program learning outcomes involves two separate strands.
-On the one hand, we have had some methodological concerns about assessing our PLOs when we are not able to directly asses those particular students who identify themselves as being in our program and have completed our course sequence.
+On the one hand, we have had some methodological concerns about assessing our PLOs when we are not able to directly assess those particular students who identify themselves as being in our program and have completed our course sequence.
 How can we know whether those students completing our program are learning the skills we would like them to learn better than their student peers not taking the sequence of courses in our program?
-However, we have been working with our Department SLO coordinator on this issue and now understand better the nature of PLO assessment.
+However, we have been working with our Department SLO coordinator on this issue and now understand better the nature of PLO assessment at our college.
 Given how our SLOs and PLOs are connected, we believe that these assessments won't be too cumbersome and will indeed allow us to assess our PLOs with regularity.
 However, we also do wish to gather information from our students who have completed our program.
+To do, we will need timely responses and useful data from the administration since many students complete the AA-T or several courses without informing the department.
 We want to know whether or not their Philosophy education at Palomar helped them become successful after their time at Palomar.
-In this respect, we will be working on reliable, timely, and consistent mechanisms for identifying our majors (or potential majors) each year.
+In this respect, with assistance from the keepers of the data, we will be working on reliable, timely, and consistent mechanisms for identifying our majors (or potential majors) each year.
 Given our low number of completers, relatively speaking, we should be able to design an instrument for their helpful feedback about our program overall.
 Indeed, we should be able to gather information not just upon the completion of their Palomar degree, but also well beyond their time at Palomar.
 As a positive side effect, this process may allow us to hear from our wonderful students years beyond their time with us.

-We have already started piloting this more qualitative assessment with a student finishing this semester.
+We have already started piloting this more qualitative assessment with a student who finished in the Spring of 2019.
 Here, quickly, are her responses: